-Whether you run an online gaming (gambling) service, or an online store selling eCigarettes, cannabis or alcohol online, conducting age verification is a legal requirement in jurisdictions that permit such online activities.
-Like identity verification procedures, age verification shouldn’t serve the purpose of regulatory compliance alone; it needs to be designed to deliver an optimal online experience that doesn’t hinder adults from enjoying their desired products and services.
+Whether you run a age-restricted digital service (such as online gaming), or an online store selling e-cigarettes, cannabis or alcohol, age verification is a legal requirement in jurisdictions that permit such online activities.
+Like identity verification procedures, age verification shouldn’t serve the purpose of regulatory compliance alone; it needs to be designed to deliver an optimal online experience that doesn’t deter age-appropriate customers from purchasing products and services.

 Slow and cumbersome verification processes will test customers’ patience and drive them away.
 In that context, how can companies verify age online with confidence, while providing a quick and seamless onboarding experience?